lostcarpark/conclar/README.md

 - `SHOW_PAST_ITEMS.SHOW_CHECKBOX`: Set to true to show the option during the convention; otherwise past programme items are shown by default.
 - `SHOW_PAST_ITEMS.CHECKBOX_LABEL`: Label for the show past items checkbox.
 - `SHOW_PAST_ITEMS.ADJUST_MINUTES`: Some wiggle room (in minutes) in order not to hide past items immediately as they start.
+- `PEOPLE.RENDER_AS_TAGS`: Set to true to render each item's people as pills alongside its other tags, instead of in their own list below the item.
+Suits programmes without thumbnails better than the list layout - people pills always render first, ahead of the item's other tags.
 - `PEOPLE.THUMBNAILS.SHOW_THUMBNAILS`: Set to false to not show member thumbnails (useful to remove spurious controls if pictures not in file).
 - `PEOPLE.THUMBNAILS.SHOW_CHECKBOX`: Set to false to hide "Show thumbnails" checkbox.
 - `PEOPLE.THUMBNAILS.CHECKBOX_LABEL`: Label for "Show thumbnails" checkbox.